karvendhanm/Sparkify/README.md

 # Sparkify
-Understanding customer churn of a music streaming service using Big Data Analytics tool - Apache Spark
+Understanding customer churn of a music streaming service using Big Data Analytics tool-Apache Spark.